 Wat Phra Bat Pupha Daeng or Wat Chaloem Phra Kiat is a heaven for both devout Buddhists and nature lovers.
 Atop the sky-high cliffs are small white stupas – all man made.
 The 300-step staircase to the temple cuts right through the middle of a green forest where the air is fresh and clean.

 Once at the top, you can marvel at both the human’s effort and nature’s beauty.
 We recommend coming up here in the late afternoon for sunset dinner – pure magic we say.
 Visit the temple with our Local Expert by a private car, then stop for a dip at a beautiful waterfall.
 They will happily pick you up and drop you off at your hotel lobby in Chiang Mai.
-See more detail here.
+See more details here.

 6. Tha Ma-O Cultural Road – Local grub and handmade goodies